Series · Terraform Agents · Chapter 6

 • One log stream (next article) showing every request, latency, token count, model, and agent

-• Hard QPM and budget caps per agent — a runaway loop costs at most ¥800/day, not your entire month’s budget
+• Hard QPM and budget caps per agent — a runaway loop costs at most ¥800/day, not your entire month

 The gateway is a strategic asset.
-Every team I’ve shipped one for has thanked me within a month — usually the first time someone’s API key gets accidentally checked into git and they realise rotating it is a one-line PR instead of a fire drill.
+Every team I’ve shipped one for has thanked me within a month — usually the first time someone’s API key gets accidentally checked into git and they realise rotating it is a one-line PR instead of the six-hour fire drill I lived through.

-Article 7 is observability and cost control: SLS for logs, ARMS for traces, CloudMonitor for metrics, the budget alarm that pings DingTalk when a daily LLM spend crosses a threshold, and the SLS-driven cost dashboard that lets you see “which agent is burning my budget”.
+Article 7 is observability and cost control: SLS for logs, ARMS for traces, CloudMonitor for metrics, the budget alarm that pings DingTalk when daily LLM spend crosses a threshold, and the SLS-driven cost dashboard that lets you see “which agent is burning my budget.”

 Article 8 is the end-to-end walkthrough where everything in articles 2-7 lands as one terraform apply.